 Daniel came through Red Bull's ranks, launched on the path to a successful motorsports career via the well-established Junior Team.
-Hailing from Perth, WA, after learning his trade in the Australian Formula Ford and Asia-Pacific Formula BMW competitions, he took the plunge and followed in the footsteps of the southern hemisphere greats by moving to Europe to pit his skills against the best of his generation.
+Hailing from Perth, Western Australia, after learning his trade in the Australian Formula Ford and Asia-Pacific Formula BMW competitions, he took the plunge and followed in the footsteps of the southern hemisphere greats by moving to Europe to pit his skills against the best of his generation.

 Daniel initially took residence in Italy, contesting the 2007 season in Formula Renault 2.0.
 He joined our programme in 2008 and won the Formula Renault 2.0 WEC championship.
 The next year he took the prestigious British Formula 3 title – traditionally a gateway to great things in Formula One.
-He finished 2009 with a three-day test at Jerez in the RB5, finished top of the timesheets, completed nearly 300 faultless laps and making our engineers sit up and take notice with his speed, confidence and precise feedback.
+He finished 2009 with a three-day group test at Jerez in the RB5, finished top of the timesheets, completed nearly 300 faultless laps and making our engineers sit up and take notice with his speed, confidence and precise feedback.
 They also noticed he seemed to be enjoying it quite a bit too.

 Off the back of his Formula 3 record and his speedy acclimatisation to the F1 cockpit, Daniel stepped up for 2010, becoming test and reserve driver for Scuderia Toro Rosso while also competing in the World Series by Renault.
 Daniel narrowly missed out on the FR3.5 title after impressive victories at Hockenheim, the Hungaroring, the Circuit de Catalunya and the showpiece round in Monaco.

 In two years with Toro Rosso, Daniel established himself as a future star of Formula One.
-Lightning qualifying performances were backed up with grand prix drives that blended aggression and intelligence: Daniel pushed the limit – but he also brought the car home.
+Lightning qualifying performances were backed up with grands prix that blended aggression and intelligence: Daniel pushed the limit – but he also brought the car home.
 During his two years at Red Bull Racing's sister team, Daniel punched above his weight to score points in 13 of his 39 grands prix and established a reputation as a gritty, confident racer, sure in his decisions and capable of getting the best out of his machinery.
 He was awarded the Lorenzo Bandini Trophy for 2013 in in recognition of his efforts.
 When Mark Webber announced his retirement from F1, Daniel was the natural and ready-made replacement for Red Bull Racing.

 The immediate question in the minds of many was how Daniel would shape up with four-times World Champion Sebastian Vettel as a team-mate.
 "A lot of people have been asking the question," said Daniel at the time.
-"Obviously it's my biggest challenge yet ...but hopefully it's his biggest challenge too."
+"Obviously, it's my biggest challenge yet ...but hopefully it's his biggest challenge too."

-This is slightly at odds with his alter ego, The Honey Badger.
-It features prominently in his helmet design and perhaps needs a bit of explaining.
+This is slightly at odds with his alter ego, The Honey Badger, which features prominently in his helmet design.
 In his own words: "It's pretty cute, you wouldn't think much of it – but, in reality, it's a raging ball of anger that tears things apart.
 It's a bit like me: don't be fooled by the sunshine exterior, press the right buttons and I can be a very dark individual."
-Based upon all the available evidence, nobody believes this to be true – but once the visor is down, Daniel Ricciardo is a very focussed racing driver.
+Based upon all the available evidence, nobody believes this to be true – but Daniel Ricciardo is indeed a very focused racing driver.